o3de/o3de.org/content/docs/userguide/cinematics-track-view-editor.md

+description: ' Use the &trackview-editor; to create and manage cinematic sequences in &ALYlong;. '
+slug: cinematics-track-view-editor
+title: Using the Track View Editor
+---
 # Using the Track View Editor<a name="cinematics-track-view-editor"></a>

 The Track View is the primary tool to create and manage cinematic sequences\.
 A *[sequence](https://docs.aws.amazon.com/lumberyard/latest/userguide/ly-glos-chap.html#sequence)* is the content generated from the Track View for cutscenes or other canned animation triggers\.
 When you create a sequence, this creates a component entity in the level\.
 The component entity stores all of the animation key data that you specified in the Track View\.